facebook pixel Skip to Main Content

 Occur when there is too little friction or traction between your feet and the walking surface.
 The most common causes of slips are wet surfaces, ice or other weather hazards, spills, and poor tread on footwear.
 Preventive measures include:

-• Weather hazards: Walk more slowly so you can react to traction changes.
+• Weather hazards: Walk slowly so you can react to traction changes.
 Wear slip-resistant shoes or boots, and dry off shoes as soon as practical after entering a building (wet shoes on dry floors are as dangerous as dry shoes on wet floors).
 Wear sunglasses on sunny winter days to see slippery areas more easily.

 • If glasses fog due to atmospheric changes, clear them immediately.

-• Use only proven walkways.
+• Use designated walkways.

 • Close desk and file drawers when not in use.